 See recipe card for complete instructions and ingredient amounts.

-- Caramelize the onions - see tips above.
+- Caramelize the onions - see tips below.

 - Preheat the oven to 425 degrees (or as instructed on the flatbread package).